pablogolo/toy/README.md

 All the programs included here are small, minimalistic standalone programs, intended to illustrate general principles of doing Wagner trees and branch-swapping.

+These programs (in increasing order of size/efficiency) are MINITOY / TOY / INCTOY / DNATOY / PARATOY.

 TOY reads a dataset, does a Wagner tree + TBR, saves final tree in parenthetical notation (TNT format) and [optionally] as a tree-diagram.

 Compile with